 |John Daley||1904 to 1919||unknown|

 |Henry Sullivan||1939 to 1948||unknown|

 |Raymond O’Brien||1950 to 1970||unknown|

-stop 9 – Holy Family School and Orphanages
+stop 9 – Holy Family School, Orphanages, and Convent

 The orphanages in the Brightside or Ingleside area were made for the children of Holyoke.
-The girls had a orphanage called the Mont Saint Vincent Asylum.
-The boys had an orphanage called Brightside.
+The girls had a orphanage called the Mont Saint Vincent Asylum which was started in 1873.
+The boys had an orphanage called the Holy Family Institute (or also known as Brightside) started in 1893.
 Youngsters under two years of age had the Bethlehem Foundling Home.
 Children in the first two orphanages needed a school to attend and that was the Holy Family School – a Catholic school with the Sisters of Providence as teachers.
 The school was taken down in about the mid-1950s.